Niagara Falls: History

-Many figures have been suggested as first circulating a European eyewitness description of Niagara Falls.
-The Frenchman Samuel de Champlain visited the area as early as 1604 during his exploration of Canada, and members of his party reported to him the spectacular waterfalls, which he described in his journals.
-The first description of the falls is credited to Belgian missionary, Father Louis Hennepin in 1677, after traveling with the explorer René-Robert Cavelier, Sieur de La Salle, thus bringing the falls to the attention of Europeans.
+Many figures have been suggested as the first to circulate a European eyewitness description of Niagara Falls.
+The Frenchman Samuel de Champlain visited the area as early as 1604 during his exploration of what is now Canada, and members of his party reported to him the spectacular waterfalls, which he described in his journals.
+The first description of the falls is credited to Belgian missionary Father Louis Hennepin in 1677, after travelling with the explorer René-Robert Cavelier, Sieur de La Salle, thus bringing the falls to the attention of Europeans.
 French Jesuit missionary Paul Ragueneau likely visited the falls some 35 years before Hennepin's visit while working among the Huron First Nation in Canada.
 Jean de Brébeuf also may have visited the falls, while spending time with the Neutral Nation.
-The Finnish-Swedish naturalist Pehr Kalm explored the area in the early 18th century and is credited with the first scientific description of the falls.
+The Finland-Swedish naturalist Pehr Kalm explored the area in the early 18th century and is credited with the first scientific description of the falls.
 In 1762, Captain Thomas Davies, a British Army officer and artist, surveyed the area and painted the watercolor, An East View of the Great Cataract of Niagara, the first eyewitness painting of the falls.

 During the 19th century, tourism became popular, and by the mid-century, it was the area's main industry.
 Theodosia Burr Alston (daughter of Vice President Aaron Burr) and her husband Joseph Alston were the first recorded couple to honeymoon there in 1801.
 Napoleon Bonaparte's brother Jérôme visited with his bride in the early 19th century.
 In 1825, British explorer John Franklin visited the falls while passing through New York en route to Cumberland House as part of his second Arctic expedition, calling them "so justly celebrated as the first in the world for grandeur".

+In 1843, Frederick Douglass joined the American Anti-Slavery Society's "One Hundred Conventions" tour throughout New York and the midwest.
+Sometime on this tour, Douglass visited Niagara Falls and wrote a brief account of the experience: "When I came into its awful presence, the power of description failed me, an irresistible power closed my lips."
+Being on the Canadian border, Niagara Falls was on one of the routes of the Underground Railroad.
+The falls were also a popular tourist attraction for Southern slaveowners, who would bring their enslaved workers on the trip.
+"Many a time the trusted body-servant, or slave-girl, would leave master or mistress in the discharge of some errand, and never come back."
+This sometimes led to conflict.
+Early town father Peter Porter assisted slavecatchers in finding runaway slaves, even leading, in the case of runaway Solomon Moseby, to a riot in Niagara-on-the-Lake, Canada.
+Much of this history is memorialized in the Niagara Falls Underground Railroad Heritage Center.
 After the American Civil War, the New York Central Railroad publicized Niagara Falls as a focus of pleasure and honeymoon visits.
+After World War II, the auto industry, along with local tourism boards, began to promote Niagara honeymoons.